 - a.
 Engages in hazing; - b.
 Solicits, encourages, directs, aids, or attempts to aid another engaging in hazing; - c.
-Has firsthand knowledge of the planning of a specific hazing incident involving a student in an educational institution, or firsthand knowledge that a specific hazing incident has occurred, and knowledge fails to report said knowledge in writing to the CEEL.
+Has firsthand knowledge of the planning of a specific hazing incident involving a student in an educational institution, or firsthand knowledge that a specific hazing incident has occurred, and knowingly fails to report said knowledge in writing to the Office of Student Experience.